Syntomic cohomology and real topological cyclic homology: Completeness of the real Hochschild--Kostant--Rosenberg filtration

 \end{prop} \begin{proof} By Propositions \ref{geometric.2} and \ref{geometric.7}, we have a natural isomorphism

 Combine this with \eqref{geometric.7.1} to obtain the desired isomorphism. \end{proof}

-For a commutative ring $R$, let $\Poly_R$ be the category of finitely generated polynomial $R$-algebras, and let $\sCRing_R$ be the $\infty$-category of simplicial commutative $R$-algebras.
-Recall from \cite[Construction 2.1]{BMS19} and \cite[Proposition 5.5.8.15]{HTT} that for every $\infty$-category $\cD$ admitting sifted colimits, there exists a natural equivalence of $\infty$-categories
+For a commutative ring $R$, let $\Poly_R$ be the category of finitely generated polynomial $R$-algebras, and let $\Ani(\Ring_R)$ be the $\infty$-category of animated commutative $R$-algebras.
+Recall from \cite[Example 5.1.3, 5.1.4]{CS24} that $\Ani(\Ring_R)$ is the $\infty$-category freely generated under sifted colimits by the category of commutative $R$-algebras that are retracts of finitely generated polynomial $R$-algebras.
+Recall also from \cite[Construction 2.1]{BMS19} and \cite[Proposition 5.5.8.15]{HTT} that for every $\infty$-category $\cD$ admitting sifted colimits, there exists a natural equivalence of $\infty$-categories

-where the left-hand side denotes the full subcategory spanned by those functors $\sCRing_R\to \cD$ preserving sifted colimits.
-If a functor $f\colon \Poly_R\to \cD$ corresponds to a sifted colimit preserving functor $F\colon \sCRing_R\to \cD$ via \eqref{geometric.5.2}, then we say that $F$ is a \emph{left Kan extension of $f$}.
+where the left-hand side denotes the full subcategory spanned by those functors $\Ani(\Ring_R)\to \cD$ preserving sifted colimits.
+If a functor $f\colon \Poly_R\to \cD$ corresponds to a sifted colimit preserving functor $F\colon \Ani(\Ring_R)\to \cD$ via \eqref{geometric.5.2}, then we say that $F$ is a \emph{left Kan extension of $f$}.
 Observe that $F$ is uniquely determined by $f$ in the $\infty$-categorical sense.

-For a commutative ring $R$ and $A\in \Poly_R$, let us recall the construction of the natural filtration on $\HR(A/R)$ in \cite[Theorem 4.30]{HP}.
+For a commutative ring $R$ and $A\in \Poly_R$, let us recall the construction of the natural filtration on $\HR(A/R)$ in \cite[Theorem 4.32]{HP}.
 If $A=R[x]$, then let $\Fil_1\HR(A/R)$ be the fiber of the canonical map $\HR(A/R)\to A$.

 If $A=R[x_1,\ldots,x_n]$, then we have an equivalence of $\Z/2$-spectra

 or we can write this as an equivalence

 in the derived $\infty$-category $\rD(\ul{R})$, where $\sotimes_{\ul{R}}^\L$ denotes the monoidal product of $\rD(\ul{R})$ \cite[Recollection 2.2]{HP}.
 By taking $\sotimes_{\ul{R}}^\L$ in the right-hand side as the monoidal product of the derived $\infty$-category $\DF(\ul{R})$, we obtain the filtration on $\HR(A/R)$.
 By \cite{GP18} (see \cite[Lemma 5.2(5)]{BMS19} for a non-equivariant one), we have